mirego/taylor-ios/README.md

 Your can now access the `compatibilitySafeAreaInsets` property from any UIView.
 On iOS 11 and above, this property returns `safeAreaInsets`.
 To receive safe area update callbacks, your view must conform to the `CompatibilitySafeAreaInsetsUpdate` protocol.

-To cover every iOS version, your subview could look like this example:
+To cover every iOS versions, your subview could look like this:
 ```swift
 class BaseView: UIView, CompatibilitySafeAreaInsetsUpdate {
     func compatibilitySafeAreaInsetsDidChange() {